BekAllaev/AbpWebApp/README.md

 # BookStore

+## Summary
+ABP Blazor web app template project (BookStore) but with seperate identity and entity databases

 ## About this solution

 This is a layered startup solution based on [Domain Driven Design (DDD)](https://docs.abp.io/en/abp/latest/Domain-Driven-Design) practises.
 All the fundamental ABP modules are already installed.